GhostDragonWasTaken/methASM/README.md

 Core compiler and runtime paths are implemented and currently validated by project tests.

+Current implementation status:

+- Core language front-end and backend pipeline are operational.
+- Fail-fast diagnostics are enforced across lexer, parser, semantic analysis, and codegen.
+- Arrays, structured types, and major control-flow constructs are implemented.
+- Runtime GC integration is compiled and exercised by runtime tests.

 ## Compiler Guarantees

 The compiler uses fail-fast behavior across all major phases.